and Mass Transit Security Challenges

 Securing mass transit

 systems is very difficult, due to their extensive nature, the

-have of being able to conveniently and quickly get from the
+have of being able to conveniently, quickly and affordably get from the

 street to the platform, onto a train, to their destination, and

 lines, 180 stations, 190 miles of track, and handles up to 7